The best hotels in Panama City

 Don't let the prices scare you off.
 Panama City luxury is still strong value by international standards. and both top picks have genuine character rather than generic five-star blandness.
 If you're celebrating something, spend the money.
 You won't regret it.

-Panama City's best neighborhoods
+Panama City's best hotel regions

 Casco Viejo is where you want to be if you're visiting for the first time.
 It's got the history, the walkability, and the best bar scene. and our picks there cover every budget.